Havenfire/techcatalyst-2025/README.md

 - Analysts can use SQL
 - This architecture supports Sparkify’s goal of understanding user behavior and song popularity without the overhead of managing raw files.

+- Writing python code to parse the .json files would take a long time, and also require at technical understanding of the data and how it is structured.
+The Delta Lake tables allow analysts to make quick insights without any heavy knowledge of how the data was originally stored
 ---